Hamilton Museum of Steam and Technology National Historic SiteDigital Doors Open Hamilton

 • National Historic Site (Canada)

 The Hamilton Museum of Steam & Technology is the site of the original 1859 Hamilton Waterworks.
-The museum features two 13.7-metre high (45 feet), 70-ton steam-powered pumping engines, which supplied the city with clean drinking water from 1859 to 1910.
-The pumping engines were made in Dundas and today are the oldest surviving examples of their kind in North America.
+The museum features two 13.7-metre high (45 feet), 70-ton steam-powered pumping engines that supplied the city with clean drinking water from 1859 to 1910.
+Made in Dundas, these engines are the oldest surviving examples of their kind in North America today.

-The Hamilton Museum of Steam and Technology is located in Hamilton’s first public waterworks, which was completed in 1859.
-The complex is the only intact mid-19th-century waterworks surviving in North America with its major buildings preserved – the pumphouse, boilerhouse, chimney and woodshed.
-The pumphouse contains two 70-ton beam engines (built in Dundas) – the oldest in Canada in their original location.
-One of these engines is still in operation powered by an electric motor.
+The Hamilton Museum of Steam & Technology is located in Hamilton’s first public waterworks — the only surviving intact mid-19th-century waterworks in North America.
+Its major buildings have all been preserved — the pumphouse, boilerhouse, chimney and woodshed.
+The pumphouse contains two 70-ton beam engines — the oldest in Canada in their original location.
 The grand scale and detail of the complex reflect a civic pride characteristic of mid-19th century Hamilton.
-The pumphouse and boilerhouse were built in the Italianate style of rusticated limestone with classical details and round arched and bull’s-eye windows.
+The pumphouse and boilerhouse were built of rusticated limestone.
+Note the classical details and bull’s-eye windows.
 The 46-metre (150-foot) chimney was constructed with a brick shaft on a stone pedestal.
-The Hamilton Waterworks is a living museum that interprets through its buildings and exhibitions the history of 19th-century Victorian waterworks and steam engine technology.
+This is a living museum that interprets the history of 19th-century Victorian waterworks and steam engine technology.
 It became a National Historic Site in 1977.
-During Digital Doors Open, witness the social and mechanical life of Canada’s early industrial revolution by watching the video below or by exploring the site through this informative virtual tour.
+During Digital Doors Open, watch the video below to see the life of Canada’s early industrial revolution.
+Or explore the site through this informative virtual tour.

 Architecture